Arrest and betrayal

 Research Question and Sources

 Considering the above, there is sufficient reason to be receptive to new perspectives and not to exclude other theories.
 Given what was just presented in the last paragraph, the proposed research question is: Based on what information did the SD raid 263 Prinsengracht on 4 August 1944, and how did it acquire this information?
 Both existing and previously unknown sources have been consulted to address this question.
 Earlier studies generally relied on source material from the files of the Centraal Archief van de Bijzondere Rechtspleging or CABR (Central Archives for Special Criminal Jurisdiction).
 Despite extensive research, no definitive leads have ever been found there, but information in these files can still be very helpful.
 Therefore, during this study, a lot of data was scrutinized again and compared with previously unknown or untapped sources.
 This material included police reports from Amsterdam, Zwolle, and Haarlem, as well as records from the judicial authorities in the latter two cities.
 In addition, the increasing digitization of data from municipal population registers has made it easier to access information and identify how people might be connected.
 The ongoing historical research done by the Anne Frank House in recent years has provided more understanding as well.
 These insights have also been applied while re-examining earlier ideas and theories.
 Of course, in the analysis of all the related data, existing publications were also consulted.
 Over the years, several books have been released about the betrayal of people in hiding during the wartime occupation and how they were hunted down.[1]
 Biographies about both Anne and Otto Frank also present different theories about the events leading up to the raid on 4 August 1944.[2]
 Nonetheless, as the 2003 evaluation conducted by researchers David Barnouw and Gerrold van der Stroom of the NIOD (Institute for War, Holocaust and Genocide Studies, previously the Dutch Institute for War Documentation) concludes, these theories do not stand up to scrutiny.[3]
-An overview of the source material used for this investigation – published as well as unpublished – is included at the end of this report
+An overview of the source material used for this investigation – published as well as unpublished – is included at the end of this report.

 Footnotes